-- authorization for the City Manager to execute the extension and amendment, subject to approval as to form by the City Attorney.
-The proposed extension is for a six-month period through June 30, 2023 with various rate increases. - 6.7 [1] Waiver of the provisions set forth in Laguna Woods Municipal Code Section 3.06.080(c) related to competitive bidding.
+- 6.4 Adoption of a resolution allowing for the continued use of teleconferencing for meetings during the COVID-19 State of Emergency, pursuant to California Assembly Bill 361 (2021-2022).
+The proposed resolution includes the findings required by California Government Code Section 54953(e)(3) for meetings to continue to be held via teleconferencing. - 6.5 [1] Waiver of the provisions set forth in Laguna Woods Municipal Code Section 3.06.080(c) related to competitive bidding.
 The City's procurement regulations generally require competitive bidding when the estimated cost of services is \$25,000 or more over the term of the agreement, but allow for the waiver of those provisions at the discretion of the City Council. obrARCHITECTURE, Inc. is the principal architect for the City Hall/Public Library Project.
 With construction expected to be completed after the end of the existing agreement with obrARCHITECTURE, and the continuing need for obrARCHITECTURE's services, staff recommends waiving competitive bidding requirements for the proposed extension.

-- [2] Approval of an extension of the agreement with obrARCHITECTURE, Inc. for City Hall/Public Library Project architectural services and authorization for the City Manager to execute the extension, subject to approval as to form by the City Attorney.
-The proposed extension is for a 30-day period through November 30, 2022.
-Staff is currently in discussions with obrARCHITECTURE regarding terms and conditions for an additional extension from December 1, 2022 though the completion of construction and final record drawings.
-Staff anticipates making a recommending regarding that potential extension at the next regular meeting on November 16, 2022. - 6.8 Rejection of all bids received for the "Pavement Management Plan Project (Northbound Moulton Parkway between Calle Cortez and Via Campo Verde)" (bid opening date of September 29, 2022).
-Due to an administrative error in the bidding process, it is necessary to reject all bids and rebid this project.
-Staff tentatively anticipates recommending a contract award to the City Council at the next regular meeting on November 16, 2022.
+- [2] Approval of an extension and amendment of the agreement with obrARCHITECTURE, Inc. for City Hall/Public Library Project architectural services and authorization for the City Manager to execute the extension and amendment, subject to approval as to form by the City Attorney.
+The proposed extension is for a period from December 1, 2022 through January 31, 2023.
+The proposed amendment provides for obrARCHITECTURE to be paid for its services on an as-needed and "time and materials" basis from November 1, 2022 through January 23, 2023. - 6.6 [1] Approval of the "Pavement Management Plan Project (Northbound Moulton Parkway between Calle Cortez and Via Campo Verde)" design plans and specifications as prepared by the project engineer.